 Don’t Cash Your 401k Out

 However, getting a check cut from your 401k is an expensive proposition.
 First of all, your employer must withhold 20% off the top to send to Uncle Sam.
 And that’s just a down payment.
 You could owe much more than 20% in tax liabilities.
-That’s because any withdrawal is taxed at ordinary tax rates, which can run as high as 39.6%.
+That’s because any withdrawal is taxed at ordinary tax rates, which can run as high as 37%.
 On top of that, the IRS will charge you a 10% early withdrawal penalty if you’re under age 59 and a half.
 And let’s not forget about state taxes, depending where you live.
 They can come with their own penalties too.
 For example, I live in California.
 It has a top state tax rate of 13.3%.
+(Actually, 12.3% as the maximum rate.
+But for incomes above $1 million, these taxpayers must pay an additional 1% to fund mental health services in the state.)
 They also charge a 5% early withdrawal penalty on top of that.
 The taxes and penalties for taking the cash can add up quickly.

 Don’t Just Leave Your 401k Funds Behind

 Leaving your funds behind is only advisable in certain circumstances.
 Some people who leave their 401(k) accounts behind with their previous employers simply forget about them.
 Don’t worry, it’s still legally yours.
 But there are serious disadvantages to just leaving it.
 For starters, you won’t be able to make any adjustments to where the money is invested.
 Secondly, (and perhaps most importantly) you’ll stop actively adding more money to the savings.
 Lastly, a lot of people do seriously forget about it altogether.
 Don’t do that!
 It’s your money!